orbitsdev/queuing/database_documentation.md

 3. The User model has role-based access control with three roles: superadmin, admin, and staff
 4. Several models have scopes to filter by the current user's branch for security and data isolation
 5. The queuing system uses a combination of raw numbers and formatted ticket numbers with prefixes
+6. The system includes additional tables for password reset tokens and sessions that are created in the users migration
+7. The MonitorService model explicitly sets its table name to 'monitor_service' and defines fillable fields